 - Vision: Embrace a common purpose that illuminates shared aspirations and plans.

 - Interest: Foster a deep commitment to authentic relationships and your organization’s future.

-- Habit: which behaviors and ideas constitute “the way we do things around here.”
+- Habit: Establish routines and rituals that reinforce "the way we do things around here.”

 - Innovation: Promote the constant tinkering that produces surprising new solutions to old problems.